-Acoustic penetration increases in locations about 4.5 km from the Cariboo River delta at transect C (Fig. 5).
+Acoustic penetration increases in locations about 4.5 km from the Cariboo River delta at transect C (Fig. 3, C).
 The acoustic record along this transect reaches a maximum sediment thickness of 35 m in two troughs - the maximum thickness of surficial sediments observed across Cariboo Lake in this study.
-The acoustic basement is considered to be either bedrock or coarse-grained glacial sediment from the Last Glacial Maximum (Fig. 5, i).
+The acoustic basement is considered to be either bedrock or coarse-grained glacial sediment from the Last Glacial Maximum (Fig. 3, C - i.
 Two sediment facies are observed across this transect based on geometry and the strength and continuity of reflectors.
 Some disruption of these facies is caused by slumping of side slopes (e.g. north end of transect C).
-The lower unit, facies A, has a thickness of ~ 12 m along undisturbed sections (Fig. 5, A) and is more massive to weakly acoustically layered.
+The lower unit, facies A, has a thickness of ~ 12 m along undisturbed sections (Fig. 3, C - A) and is more massive to weakly acoustically layered.
 The contact with overlying sediment above facies A appears to be conformable at the south end and middle of the transect but unconformable in other places.
 The unconformities are most apparent in the two sharp crested v-notch channels at the middle of the transect.
 These are inferred to be scour channels formed by erosive, higher energy, turbidity currents that probably date to deglaciation of the lake basin.
 The lack of numerous layers and generally lighter grey tone in facies A indicates a somewhat higher energy and more rapid deposition of coarser lacustrine sediment.

 Facies B begins with high-amplitude parallel reflectors with 2-3 m spacing and conforms well to facies A below, outside of areas of disturbance.
-(Fig. 5, B).
-Facies B has a thickness of ~ 10 m along undisturbed sections and deepens to a maximum of 13 m within the scour channels (Fig. 5, ii & iii).
+(Fig. 3, C - B).
+Facies B has a thickness of ~ 10 m along undisturbed sections and deepens to a maximum of 13 m within the scour channels (Fig. 3, C - ii & iii).
 The strength of reflectors in facies B are stronger and more numerous than those in facies A indicating more frequent events of lower overall magnitude during this time period.
 The strength of reflectors gradually decreases moving upwards and spacing thins to sub metre near the surface.
 The gradual decrease in reflectance is interrupted by a strong reflector at the top of facies B along the sediment-water interface.

-The two buried troughs in transect C (Fig. 5, ii, iii) are significant and only well expressed in this area of the lake.
+The two buried troughs in transect C (Fig. 3, C - ii, iii) are significant and only well expressed in this area of the lake.
 The north trough (ii) appears to be a depression what was continuously infilled by facies A and then B. Hence it is and older pre-existing feature.
 The sediments in the southern trough (iii) are interesting in that a wedge of sediment infill seems to be an unconformable deposit with both facies B below and facies A above.
 It is likely that an erosional channel developed after or in the later stages of facies A deposition which infilled with the wedge.
 Sedimentation of the wedge was then truncated by the onset of the facies B sediment.
 While the two troughs might have been active at the same time during deglaciation, only the southern trough was reactivated at a later time and infilled with sediment prior to the onset of facies B deposition.

-Transect D, to the northeast of the Frank Creek delta has well-layered sediments in the top 5-10 m and transitions to poor acoustic penetration below this (Fig. 6).
+Transect D, to the northeast of the Frank Creek delta has well-layered sediments in the top 5-10 m and transitions to poor acoustic penetration below this (Fig. 3, D).
 The parallel reflectors observed in the uppermost sediment layers of transect D have a thickness of 2-3 m and have a higher amplitude compared to facies B in transect C. Some slumping of sidewall sediments is observed on the south sidewall (Fig 6, i)